jeffdaily/parasail/apps/README.md

            -d: if present, assume DNA alphabet
         match: 1, must be >= 0
      mismatch: 0, must be >= 0
-      threads: system-specific default, must be >= 1
+      threads: Warning: ignored; OpenMP was not supported by your compiler
           AOL: 80, must be 0 <= AOL <= 100, percent alignment length
           SIM: 40, must be 0 <= SIM <= 100, percent exact matches
-           OS: 30, must be 0 <= OS <= 100, percent optimal score over self score
+           OS: 30, must be 0 <= OS <= 100, percent optimal score
+                                           over self score
            -v: verbose output, report input parameters and timing
+           -V: verbose memory output, report memory use
-         file: no default, must be in FASTA/FASTQ format
+         file: no default, must be in FASTA format
-   query_file: no default, must be in FASTA/FASTQ format
+   query_file: no default, must be in FASTA format
   output_file: parasail.csv
 output_format: no deafult, must be one of {EMBOSS,SAM,SAMH,SSW}
+   batch_size: 0 (calculate based on memory budget),
-   batch_size: 0 (all), how many alignments before writing output
+               how many alignments before writing output
+memory_budget: 2GB or half available from system query (X.XXX GB)
 ```

 #### Using the Enhanced Suffix Array Filter